▪Simulation Results of Risks and Opportunities

 Build capacity for self-sustained renewable energy installations:

-Installation of solar energy capacity to increase the proportion of green electricity production; Evaluate the increase of renewable energy generation capacity, including wind power, biomass and hydrogen co-generation.
+Install solar generation capacity to increase the proportion of green electricity production.
+Evaluate expanding renewable energy generation capacity, including wind power, biomass energy, and hydrogen co-generation.

 Capital investment to improve energy efficiency:

-Evaluate the introduction of hydrogen combustion and oxygen-enriched combustion into heat treatment equipment.
+Evaluate the introduction of hydrogen combustion and oxygen-enriched air combustion into heat treatment equipment.